 What you need to know about Chobe

 Chobe National Park is Botswana’s first national park and the third-largest.
 Somehow it is the most visited national park in the country because of its close proximity to Victoria Falls.
-If you have time to explore the parts of the country, visit Makgadikgadi Pans Game Reserve, a salt pan; or Okavango Delta.
+If you have time to explore the parts of the country, visit Makgadikgadi Pans Game Reserve, a salt pan; or the Okavango Delta.
 Before the establishment of the national park in the 1960s, the land was once inhabited by the San Bushmen, or the Basarwa, who are nomadic hunter-gatherers.

-Today, their ancient rock paintings could still be found at some places in the park.
-The game reserve covers an area of cover 11,700 square kilometers, and the Chobe riverfront in the north is an iconic area known as the Chobe Flood Plans.
+Today, their ancient rock paintings could still be found in some places in the park.
+The game reserve covers an area of cover 11,700 square kilometers, and the Chobe riverfront in the north is an iconic area known as the Chobe Flood Plains.
 This region is probably easier to get to from Victoria Falls in the neighboring countries Zambia, or Zimbabwe.
 In fact, Chobe National Park is one of the top wilderness reserves in the world.
 The park is also noted for having a population of lions that prey on African elephants.

 How to get there?

 To some, Chobe offers a more secluded and pristine safari experience, many rustic and luxurious camps are scattered in the park and they could be accessed from the major towns in the region like Maun or Kasane.
-For Safari tours operated in Maun, visitors could explore the Okavango Delta, which has a diverse game viewing include lions and other big cats.
+For Safari tours operated in Maun, visitors could explore the Okavango Delta, which has a diverse game viewing including lions and other big cats.

 Kasane is a small town close to Africa’s “Four Corners”, where four African countries meet: Botswana, Namibia, Zambia, and Zimbabwe.
 Kasane is merely an hour away from Victoria Falls, making it the most visited section of Chobe.
 Tour operators usually include connecting transportation from Livingstone, Zambia, or Victoria Falls, Zimbabwe.

 Safari tours that kick off from Kasane usually cover the area of Chobe Flood Plains.
-There are some lodges in the area, but Chobe Game Lodge is the only permanent accommodation located with the park itself.
-Another unique way to game viewing in Chobe is staying aboard one of the houseboats that sail down the Zambezi and Chobe rivers, and witness the wildlife action along the riverbanks at different times of the day.
+There are some lodges in the area, but Chobe Game Lodge is the only permanent accommodation located within the park itself.
+Another unique way to game viewing in Chobe is staying aboard one of the houseboats that sail down the Zambezi and Chobe rivers, and witnessing the wildlife action along the riverbanks at different times of the day.
 Although we didn’t go deep into the center of the national park, we had quite an amazing experience and saw a diverse range of wildlife on the edge of the Chobe River, bothering four African countries: Zambia, Zimbabwe, Namibia, and Botswana.

 Many visitors may need a UniVisa (or Kaza Visa) to enter Zambia and Zimbabwe, the visa should cover a day trip to Botswana for exiting and re-entering the country the same day.
 For more info about the visa, check out: The 101 Travel Guide of What You Need to Know about Victoria Falls.